 The content is produced by contributor and/or service provider.

-The player is the main consumer that validates the authenticity of the content.
+The receiver is the main consumer that validates the authenticity of the content.

 The service provider may also be a consumer when receiving the contribution, i.e. wants to validate the received content before editing/repurposing/publishing.